 Recently Beyond conducted a survey to understand the booming gig economy.
 And the gig economy is such a hot topic at the moment that Beyond’s Senior Vice President of Marketing, Joe Weinlick was asked to talk to CBS about it.
 Here’s the conversation.

-So we just got back from the SHRM Annual Conference in Washington, DC and we just want to say, “Thank you!” to everyone that stopped by the Beyond booth.
+So we just got back from the SHRM Annual Conference in Washington, DC and we just want to say, “Thank you!” to everyone that stopped by the Beyond (now Nexxt) booth.
 We had a great time in our nation’s capital and can’t wait to see everyone next year in New Orleans.

 Until then, let’s recap!
 Here were the highlights of the show for us.

 Typically right before the SHRM Annual Conference we put out a blog post about what you should do while you’re at the conference and what attractions you can’t miss out on in the host city, but as we were putting one together for SHRM 2016 in Washington, DC we realized that we’ve been attending the SHRM Annual Conference for the past ten years!
 Yeah, that’s a lot.

 So we started reminiscing about all the swag we’ve given out over the years, the most expensive giveaway, the cities we’ve visited, and the number of HR Pros we’ve had the pleasure of meeting over the years.